 Your benefits may be affected if you return to work for a WRS employer.
 To return to WRS employment, you must have:

 - A valid termination of employment: This happens when you end all WRS employment and you do not have an agreement or contract to return to work.

 - A break-in-service: This is the time between your WRS retirement date and when you can return to WRS employment.
 Annuitants cannot return to WRS employment for at least 75 days.
 If you return before 75 days has passed, your annuity will be canceled and you will have to pay back any payments that you have received.

 - Note: Both you and your employer are responsible for knowing the conditions of your employment, and how they may impact your WRS benefits.
 Even if you were to meet WRS participation requirements unknowingly, your annuity would still be suspended.

 If you work for a WRS employer as a contractor, and you are paid directly by the WRS employer, you are subject to the same return to work rules.
 If you work for a WRS employer through a third party, such as a staffing company, you are not subject to the return to work rules because you are not directly compensated by a WRS employer.

 Impact on Your WRS Annuity

-If your WRS employment ended on or after July 2, 2013, and you return to work for a WRS employer in a position that is less than two-thirds of full time, you may not become a participating employee.
+- If you first began work under the WRS on or after July 1, 2011, and you return to work for a WRS employer in a position that is less than two-thirds of full time, you may not become a participating employee.
 Your annuity will continue.

 For detailed information about other scenarios, see the Information for Rehired Annuitants (ET-4105) brochure.